mlaursen/react-md/packages/documentation/components/Demos/Dialog/NestedDialogs.md

 is the last created dialog.
 If it is not, it will disable the escape key close functionality as well as temporarily hide its own overlay so the screen doesn't get darker.

-The example below will show how you can nest multiple dialogs together as well as configuring the scroll locking behavior so that full page dialogs can correctly hide their scrollbar and prevent scrolling when a child dialog appears.